Working out your prescribed investor rate (PIR)

-- if you notify us of a PIR that is higher than your correct PIR, you will not be able to claim back the excess tax paid.
+- if you notify us of a PIR that is higher than your correct PIR, any refund you are entitled to for the overpaid tax would be provided by Inland Revenue.

 - if you are a new resident who chooses not to include your non-resident foreign-sourced income to determine your PIR, you will be responsible for paying tax on the income attributed to you.
 A credit is available for the tax paid on your investment on your behalf.

 If you notify us of a change to your PIR after the beginning of the tax year, the tax payable by a fund on PIE income allocated to you will be recalculated using your new PIR.

 However, there will be no recalculation of any tax which has already been paid to the IRD on your behalf before we receive the notification.